 When Entrepreneurs Have Awful Startup Ideas

 Just how good is your startup idea?
 It’s probably either better or worse than you think.
 But here’s the thing.
-The vast majority of startup ideas sound awful when communicated early and without a the context of execution in the real world.
+The vast majority of startup ideas sound awful when communicated early and without the context of execution in the real world.

 So how do you know you’ve got a viable idea before you spend a bunch of time and money chasing a mirage?